Essential Tips and Tricks for UX/UI Design

 - Select Color Palette:

-For example, using a font such as Times New Roman or Arial on a white or light background in a black color appears more readable as compare to decorative fonts with colored background.
+For example, using a font such as Times New Roman or Arial on a white or light background in a black color appears more readable as compare to decorative fonts with a colored background.

 - Use of white space: